melissabreynolds/personalsite/publications.md

 ### Invited Essays

-"How to Cure a Horse, or the Difference between the Knowledge of Experience and the Experience of Knowledge," forthcoming in the [_Journal of the History of the Natural Sciences_](/HSNS5204_03_Reynolds.pdf), 52, no. 4 (2022): 547-553.
+"How to Cure a Horse, or the Difference between the Knowledge of Experience and the Experience of Knowledge," [_Journal of the History of the Natural Sciences_](/HSNS5204_03_Reynolds.pdf), 52, no. 4 (2022): 547-553.

 ### Selected Book Reviews